•

 Ferenc Huszár

-I studied Computer Engineering at BME (Budapest) and got into machine learning after joining computational neuroscience research group.
-I did a PhD in Probabilistic Machine Learning at Cambridge.
-I worked in tech for 10 years, including startups, venture capital, and four years at Twitter.
-I joined Cambridge as an Associate Professor in 2020, where my group does research on the theory of deep learning.
+I studied Computer Engineering at BME (Budapest) and got into machine learning after joining a computational neuroscience research group.
+After PhD in Probabilistic Machine Learning at Cambridge, I worked in tech startups and companies for 10 years.
+I joined Cambridge as an Associate Professor in 2020, where I built a research group on the theory of deep learning.
+I've been running AI retreats since 2022, I coach the Hungarian team for the AI olympiads, and I am a member of the Scientific Committee for IOAI.

 broken image